Composting Capitalism

 Composting Capitalism Is:

-• An 8-week class on the origins of capitalism and how you can make new soil out of the mess we find ourselves in
+• A class about the origins of capitalism and how you can make new soil out of the mess we find ourselves in

 • Open to anyone who wants to understand how we got here and what some of the most powerful antidotes to capitalism are